 Age at death: 24 years old.

 Best known work: Boulanger’s canon includes piano works, choral adaptations of three Psalms, and the cantata Faust et Hélène.
-Critical attention is spread more or less evenly throughout these works, as they were of a consistently high quality; Boulanger was a perfectionist by temperament, and she didn’t miss the mark often.
+Critical attention is spread more or less evenly throughout these works, as they were of consistently high quality; Boulanger was a perfectionist by temperament, and she didn’t miss the mark often.

 Cause of death: An intestinal disease, most likely either Crohn’s disease or intestinal tuberculosis.
 Several sources (including Wikipedia) attribute her death to “intestinal tuberculosis (now called Crohn’s disease),” which is incorrect; intestinal tuberculosis and Crohn’s disease are two different conditions (though a differential diagnosis, difficult even today, would have been nearly impossible at the time of Boulanger’s death).